chanakaudaya/API-Management-CI-CD-Example/README.md

-That is it.
+That is all you need to do.
 Now you can refer the build log to understand the execution flow.
 Note that this is a very simple .travis.yml configuration and you may use advanced features of travis to configure different states etc.